Gustatory rhinitis is the medical term for a runny nose while you eat. Certain foods, especially hot and spicy ones, are known triggers.

 There are several different types of nonallergic rhinitis, most of which have symptoms resembling seasonal allergies, except with less itchiness.

 Gustatory rhinitis is more common among older adults.
-It often overlaps with another nonallergic rhinitis subtype known as senile rhinitis.
+It often overlaps with senile rhinitis, another type of nonallergic rhinitis.
 Both gustatory and senile rhinitis involve excessive, watery nasal discharge.

 Spicy foods that may trigger runny nose include: